-Mine site / Power plant Key facts Maritsa Iztok Coal Mine Type of coal: Lignite Mine type: Open-pit mining Production (Mt): 30,34 Years of operation:68 Maritsa Iztok 1 (AES• Type of coal: ligniteGalabovo Power Plant)• Capacity (MW): Initially 200, increased to 670 (2• Years of operation: 57 Maritsa Iztok 2 Type of coal: lignite Capacity (MW): 1586 Efficiency (%): 90 Years of operation: 53 Maritsa Iztok 3 (Contour Global) Type of coal: lignite Capacity (MW): 908 Efficiency (%) 90 Years of operation: 41 Brikel Jsc.
+Mine site / Power plant Key facts Maritsa Iztok Coal Mine Type of coal: Lignite Mine type: Open-pit mining Production (Mt): 30,34 Years of operation:68 Maritsa Iztok 1 (AES Galabovo Power Plant) Type of coal: lignite Capacity (MW): Initially 200, increased to 670 (2011) Years of operation: 57 Maritsa Iztok 2 Type of coal: lignite Capacity (MW): 1586 Efficiency (%): 90 Years of operation: 53 Maritsa Iztok 3 (Contour Global) Type of coal: lignite Capacity (MW): 908 Efficiency (%) 90 Years of operation: 41 Brikel Jsc.
 Type of coal: lignite Capacity (MW): 120 Efficiency (%) 90 Years of operation: 59 Maritsa 3 CFPP Type of coal: lignite Capacity (MW): 120 Efficiency (%) 90 Years of operation: 48

 Yugoiztochen is one of the regions in the EU-28 which is expected to experience the highest socioeconomic impact from the coal phase out.
 The total number of job losses (directly from the coal industry) can exceed 12,000, leading to a 70% increase in the region's unemployment rate.
 Yugoiztochen with GDP/capita almost 20% lower than national average and a 2.3% of jobs at risk in economically active population, might experience an unemployment rate at the level of 9%, which is close to maximal value in Bulgaria.
-The social impact from the shrinkage of the coal industry might be the Minister of Environment and Water, the Minister of Agriculture and Food, the Minister of Health and the Minister of Regional Development.
-At the Regional level, the policy on soil conservation, sustainable use and restoration is implemented by the regional governors and at the local level by the mayors of municipalities.
+The social impact from the shrinkage of the coal industry might be even higher if we take into account the number of indirect jobs in coal related activities; an estimated 19,558 jobs.
+For every one permanent job position in region's coal fields and power stations, additional 1.5 jobs are created and preserved in the local economy.
+The region is economically, heavily dependent on producing coal and burning it for power.
+The coal industry accounts for 34.4% of the regional GDP and provides livelihoods for more than 100,000 people (workers and their families).
+Discussions over a coal phase out plan has triggered serious concerns and uncertainty for the future of coal workers.
+In November 2018, coal miners and workers at the "Maritsa" coal-fired power plant marched in Sofia against government's decarbonisation plans, supporting the continuation of coal-fired energy production in the country.
+Furthermore, given that in 2017 the largest share (43%) of Bulgaria's electricity was produced by Coal Power Plants6, the shrinkage of the coal industry in Yugoiztochen Region will pose a serious danger over the country's energy security and supply, unless alternative sources of energy are prioritised.